RogerioHD/LogAnalysis/README.md

 5. Step Five: Import the database.
 To import the Database to your enviroment you should first be able to login into your virtual machine.
-You can find the link to download the database is right here: https://d17h27t6h515a5.cloudfront.net/topher/2016/August/57b5f748_newsdata/newsdata.zip After that, put the newsdata.sql into the news folder.
+You can find the link to download the database.
+It is right here: https://d17h27t6h515a5.cloudfront.net/topher/2016/August/57b5f748_newsdata/newsdata.zip After that, put the newsdata.sql into the news folder.
 On your Shell terminal, go to the news folder and type `vagrant up` command and